SalmaLilad/Covid19-ML-Project/README.md

 The goal of this project is to develop a binary image classifier that distinguishes **COVID-positive** vs. **non-COVID** chest X-rays.
 The system leverages convolutional neural networks (CNNs) for feature extraction, batch normalization for stability, and dropout regularization to prevent overfitting.

-This project was completed as part of my **Machine Learning repository** to apply the techniques I learned in Python, AI, and Deep Learning courses.
+This project was completed as part of my **Machine Learning repository** to apply the techniques I learned in the 2025 Advanced Machine Learning and Artificial Intelligence Summer Camp at the University of Minnesota

 ---